 The effects of a hybrid working model on employee wellbeing will vary depending on the individual.
 However, there are some factors to consider when constructing or managing your hybrid model, to ensure you create an environment conducive to wellbeing.

-Considerations for constructing a hybrid work model that supports wellbeing:
+Constructing a hybrid work model that supports wellbeing:

 Pause and Assess: Regularly assess the impact of your hybrid working model on employee wellbeing.
 Take time to evaluate how you're doing as an employer – what works well?
 What could be improved?
 Are employees feeling supported or unsupported?
 And if not, why not?
 If you don't know the answers to these questions, ask!
 You may be surprised by what you find out.
 You might even want to start by having an open conversation about any concerns your employees have raised so far (or indeed any concerns they have which may not have been voiced yet).
 Once you know what needs improving, take action towards rectifying those issues.